elasticio/api-docs/source/includes/_workspaces.md

 # Workspaces

-## What is a Workspace unit?
+## Workspace Unit

 A Workspace is a space where every user can work on an integration project independently or in collaboration with other users.
 Each Workspace can have more than one member.
-All members of a Workspace have their roles.
+All members of a Workspace have certain roles that define user permissions.
 To get all available roles, please execute the "Get the Contract's roles" endpoint.
 There is one predefined role - Workspace Owner.
-This role gives the holder all the rights within the Workspace unit, it cannot be deleted and the permissions’ set cannot be changed.
+This role gives the holder all the rights within the Workspace unit, it cannot be deleted and the permissions set cannot be changed.
 Each role is limited to the given Workspace only.
 The same user in the platform can have different roles in different Workspaces.

 ## Get Workspace by ID